measurement-kit/measurement-kit/doc/tutorial/unix.md

 Measurement Kit libraries under `/usr/local/lib`.
 If bundled dependencies were compiled, they would be installed under `/usr/local` as well.

+On Linux you may need to update the dynamic linker after you have installed to `/usr/local`, running the following command as root:

+    ldconfig

 ## Using Measurement Kit

 Now that Measurement Kit is installed, we can use it.
 To this end, we